TerryPan2259/core-periphery-detection/docs/index.md

 Scope
 ========================

-Among various algorithms, cpalgorithm focuses on the algorithms for finding density-based core-periphery structure in networks.
+Among various algorithms, cpalgorithm focuses density-based core-periphery structure.
-Other types of core-periphery structure such as transportation-based core-periphery structure is out of scope in the current version.
+Other types of core-periphery structure such as transportation-based core-periphery structure is left for future update.

 .. toctree::